 As so many things in modern parenting the amount is overwhelming especially because you soon realise that:

 a) the box the toy came in is usually more interesting than the contents and

 b) the stuff you currently own in your house is even m

-These are my sons favourite toys at 1+:
+These are my son’s favorite toys at 1+:

-- the kitchen cabinets – on good days I can steer him away from the pots (noisy) and glassware (breakable) towards the Tupperware and baking accessories
+- On good days, the kitchen cabinets can steer him away from the pots (noisy) and glassware (breakable) towards the Tupperware and baking accessories

-- our bidet – water on, water of.
+- our bidet – water on, the water of.
 Repeat.

-- any bottle, cup or plate that I or my husband are holding – needless to say the item looses it appeal once the scalding/messy/poisonous substance is removed from the receptacle.
+- Any bottle, cup, or plate that my husband or I am holding – needless to say, the item loses its appeal once the scalding/messy/poisonous substance is removed from the receptacle.

 As usual, I’d love to hear your thoughts!
 Has your house been overtaken by toys?
-Do you have an absolutely favourite, must-have toy for your baby or toddler?
+Do you have an absolute favorite, a must-have toy for your baby or toddler?